shuesc1/Work-Samples/TreeImplementation/README.txt

 						I thought it would be easier to pose a question and then simply answer it to show the efficacy of the implemented methods.

+<<03/10 ADDITION>>:
+4. FamTreeEC -changes to: isAncestor(), isDescendant(), displayStatistics() / height() / size(), preorderTraversal(), postorderTraversal()

+	#1 isParent -- <<no change>>: no way to implement recursively, as you are only concerned with a node and what comes before/below it.

+	#2 isChild -- <<no change>>: same as above.

+	#3 isAncestor -- <<03/10 MODIFICATION>>: find a's name in list of all nodes, if it has no children we already know the answer is false.
+					otherwise, iterate over all its children and check their names to see if they match b.
+If none do, set the parent node to child node and repeat search process (not functioning).

+	#4 isDescendant -- uses above method; if b is an ancestor of a, then a is a descendant of b.

+	#5 isSibling -- <<no change>>: only concerned with 2 generations.

+	#6 isCousin -- <<no change>>: only concerned with 2 generations.

+	#7 isUncle -- <<no change>>: only concerned with 2 generations.

+	#8 displayStatistics -- <<03/10 MODIFICATION>>: height now "bad implementation", now using a for loop over all root's children
+						and taking advantage of the depth() method.

+						size() -- tried to implement recursively but didn't work.

+	#9 preorderTraversal (N,L,R) --<<03/10 MODIFICATION>>: meant to change but didn't have time.

+	#10 postorderTraversal (L,R,N)-- <<03/10 MODIFICATION>>: meant to change but didn't have time.

+	#11 isFemale -- <<no change>>: only focuses on the node that it takes in, so recursion doesn't make sense.

+	#12 isOnlyChild -- <<no change>>: not going back all generations to find answer.

 ///////////USER NOTES:\\\\\\\\\\\\\\\\\

 To run the program open the "FamilyTreeSimulator.java" class and simply run the program.
 The console should display all questions and answers as reported by the implemented methods.
+The same is true for the "FamilyTreeSimulatorEC.java" & "PaternityTest.java" classes.